-Sleep, grandma, sleep, thy work is o'er; Why loved ones still weep, they are glad you have gone to the beautiful shore.
-In life you worked for others, and you they will never forget; While we mourn here below, we know you have gone above; And that is the only place for you, where heart was so full of love.
-The funeral services were held from her late home, on Fourth street, on Tuesday, at 10 o'clock a. m., Rev. J. W. Douglass of the M. E church officiating.
+Treat-12 years of age: Sleep, grandma, sleep, thy work is o'er; Why loved ones still weep, they are glad you have gone to the beautiful shore.
+In life you worked for others, and you they will never forget;

+While we mourn here below, we know you have goue above; And that is the only place for you, where

+Tuesday, at 10 o'clock a. m., Rev. J. W. Douglass of the M. E church officiating.
 Messrs.
 C B., A. F. and W. W. Treat, Walter Hathaway, J. Wynn and C. H. Baker were pall-bearers.

 MRS. SARAH BATSON Was born in New York, Aug.
-13, 1819, and Ged at her home on Oak street in this place, Sept.
+13, 1819, and Hed at her home on Oak street in this place, Sept.
 6, 1902.
-The deceased leaves four children to mourn the loss of a kind and devoted mother.
-A. Baker and Mrs. Belle East of Buchanan, Mrs. also five grandchildren and one great grandchild, Mrs. Batson was one of the oldest residents of this place and she leaves, besides her children and sister, Mrs. Rosa Maloy on Front street. a host of friends who will greatly miss The funeral services were held at the cemetery.
+The deceased leaves four children to mourn the loss of a kind and devoted mother A. Baker and Mrs. Belle East of Buchanan, Mrs. also five grandchildren and one great grandchild, Mrs. Batson was one of the oldest residents of this place and she leaves, besides her children and sister, Mrs. Rosa Maloy on Front street, The Democrats of Berrien county will a host of friends who will greatly miss smoke and drenched with water.
+The DEMOCRATS